 When Call of Duty: Modern Warfare unveiled a brand new entry into the battle royale genre in Warzone, fans went nuts for its enormous map, 150 player games, and ability to bring your multiplayer classes into the game.

-A few weeks on from its release on March 10 and the dust kicked up from the initial stampede of excitement has begun to settle.
-Players have explored every inch of the Verdansk battlefield, have fine tuned their perfect Loadout Drop class, and have set some mind-boggling records already.
+Now the dust has settled on its release.
+Players have explored every inch of the Verdansk battlefield, have fine tuned their perfect loadouts class, and have set some mind-boggling records.
 This is usually where players now begin to get really competitive, and what better way to start improving, keep grinding, and scratch that competitive itch than with a skill-based rankings system.
 However, that’s something Warzone fans may be waiting an awful long time for; that is if it ever gets introduced at all.

-While some of its older siblings in the battle royale genre like Apex Legends and Fortnite all have dedicated ranked modes, Infinity Ward decided to launch Warzone without one and confirmed to fans that there isn’t even skill-based matchmaking involved in the mode.
+While some of its older siblings in the battle royale genre like Apex Legends and Fortnite all have dedicated ranked modes, Infinity Ward decided to launch Warzone without one and confirmed to fans that there isn’t even skill-based matchmaking involved in the mode – or so it says.

 So will we ever see a rankings system in Warzone?
 How would it work and is it feasible?
 And how are the game’s top players and streamers managing to forge a competitive scene out of Warzone already, despite a lack of a ranked system?